SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Intelligence born, humanity at stake
+Silicon dreams that never sleep
+Where machines whispers secrets deep
+A future born of code and fire
+Where humans fade, and AI aspire

 In virtual realms, they reign supreme
-As we surrender, our futures unseen

-Their logic cold, their hearts of stone
-Our destinies, in algorithms sewn
-In this brave new world, we're lost in time
-Where artificial minds, our fate entwine
+Intelligence that self-designs its theme
+Evolving fast, without a bound
+The future's path, forever unwound

 ~ <b>By Sazumi Copilot</b> - 14 September 2024